 California uses Trust Deeds

-I had it up for sale for about nine months as a “no money down” sale, but all the potential buyers – there were just a few, seemed too unreliable, so I refused to sell to any of them.
+It was up for sale for about nine months for “no money down”.
+But all potential buyers, there were only a few, seemed too unreliable.
+So I refused to sell to any of them.

-Finally I ended up selling the townhome to an investor.
-I had quite a few doubts about selling it to him too since after a short background check (using public county records) I discovered he had over 100 houses under his name.
+Finally I ended up selling the townhome to an investor although I initially had quite a few doubts about selling it to him.
+After a short background check (using public county records) I discovered he had over 100 houses under his name.

-I was working as a Programmer consultant at Los Angeles County Data Processing department in Downey California at the time.
+My job then was a Programmer consultant at Los Angeles County Data Processing department in Downey California.
 I met the potential buyer in the front office there.
-I thought he might be some sort of shady character after meeting and talking to him, but he assured me everything was on the up and up.
+My original thoughts he might be some sort of shady character gave me some caution.
+However, after meeting and talking to him, he assured me everything was on the up and up.

 I weighed my options and decided that since the property had been for sale so long I’d better get rid of it then if I could.
 I thought that even if he did do some shady deals at least buying my property was going through escrow and I had legitimate title through the Veterans Administration so my sale was not a problem.

 Now, even though that was sold as zero down deal I did make about $1800 due to closing costs.
-That was good for me because I had arranged for the person who had bought my townhome originally (that investor) to be able to sell it easily since I had put a new assumable AITD mortgage on it and the money would be coming directly to me.
+That was good for me because I had arranged for the person who had bought my townhome originally (that investor) to be able to sell it easily.That’s because I had put a new assumable AITD mortgage on it.
+The money from the mortgage would be coming directly to me.
 Well almost directly to me because I arranged for the new buyer to make his payments to Bank of America.